-Sort Your Paperwork Create two piles for all of your tax-related paperwork: “Need” and “Don’t Need”.
-Don’t need could be old tax returns, receipts for items you can’t claim as an expense, or any other miscellaneous paperwork you aren’t sure about.
-Wait to throw out the “don’t need” pile just yet until you can bring it to your account to be sure that you truly don’t need it.
+Create two piles for all of your paperwork: ‘Need’ and ‘Don’t Need’.
+‘Don’t Need’ could be old tax returns, receipts for items you can’t claim as an expense, or any other miscellaneous paperwork you aren’t sure about.
+Wait to throw out the ‘don’t need’ pile until you can bring it to your accountant to be sure that you truly don’t need it.
 Once you get the okay, shred that pile and be done with it.

-Sort the Need Pile Create categories for the paperwork such as Medical, Personal Deductions, Business Expenses, etc. Sorting through the paperwork now saves time when you head to your accountant and that in turn saves you money.
+Create categories for the paperwork such as ‘Medical’, ‘Personal Deductions’, ‘Business Expenses’, etc. Sorting through the paperwork now saves time when you head to your accountant and that in turn saves you money.
 Now you’re ready to file your taxes!
 (Queue the sarcastic “yay”).

-The next few steps are for continuing the organizing process after you’ve finished your taxes for this year:
+The next few steps are for continuing the organizing process after you’ve finished your taxes for this year.

-When you break down organizing into small, easy to handle chunks, it seems a lot less daunting and a lot more doable.
+When you break down organizing into small, easy to handle chunks, it’s much more manageable.
 Using Tax Day as your deadline can help you get started and stay focused.
-Once you get start, you may find yourself in a groove and be able to tackle the entire office in one weekend.
+Once you do start, you may find yourself in a groove and be able to tackle the entire office in one weekend.